obsgynae/obsgynae/clinical-resources/Early Pregnancy Complications/ectopic-pregnancy.md

 Pelvic USS:

 * Scan should be trans-vaginal to reliably identify a pregnancy in utero and the beta-HCG must be at least 1500 IU/L to expect to see the gestational sac on the image…the likelihood of an ongoing intrauterine pregnancy if this is not seen are low (less than 2%)
+* Sometimes no pregnancy is seen anywhere (i.e. no intrauterine sac, no adnexal mass, normal pelvis, no free fluid) - in these situations the patient has a "pregnancy of unknown location" and needs serial hCG and specialist review

 ### Management